jnakkash/Employee-Retention-Predictions-/README.md

 # Employee Retention Predictive Model - Salifort Motors

 ## Project Overview
 This project implements a machine learning predictive model to identify employees at risk of leaving Salifort Motors, enabling proactive retention strategies and reducing hiring costs.
-The Random

 The goals in this project are to analyze the data collected by the HR department and to build a model that predicts whether or not an employee will leave the company.